Codeinwp/themeisle-companion/readme.txt

 5. Social Sharing Module

 == Changelog ==
+= 2.3.4 - 2018-02-08  =

+* Enhancements for Hestia Theme
+* Made structure more modular

 = 2.3.1 - 2018-01-17  =

 * Disabled automatic display for sharing button on pages and added an option to toggle it.